Alora Bopray

 Floor & Decor, formerly known as FDO Holdings, Inc, was founded in 2000 and headquartered in Atlanta, Georgia.
 It is a multi-channel specialty retailer owned by private equity firms Ares International LLC and Freeman Spogli & Co.

 NuCore® features two brand lines, namely NuCore ® and NuCore Performance ®.
-These brands are rigid core luxury vinyl planks that look and feel like authentic wood and tile.
+These brands are rigid core luxury vinyl planks that look and feel like authentic tile and wood flooring.

 NuCore ® offers five finish variations: Authentic Texture (EIR), Handscraped, High Gloss, Smooth, and Textured and comes in 5.5mm, 6.5mm, and 8mm for approximate thickness.